Locations

 Map out your 3-year plan for each major server workload: will it remain on-prem, move to Azure, or be decommissioned?
 Maintain SA for those that need upgrades, mobility, or will be used in the cloud (AHB).

-Evaluate whether SA is worth it for static, legacy, and non-moving ones.
-Without SA, you lose upgrade and cloud use rights, but if you don’t upgrade or move them, you could save costs by dropping SA (or even dropping the license if the server is being turned off).
-If you let SA lapse on a perpetual license, you still own the last version you were entitled to, but you’d have to rebuy licenses if you later need a newer version or cloud use.
+If you let SA lapse on a perpetual license, you still own the last version you were entitled to; however, you’d have to rebuy licenses if you later need a newer version or cloud-based use.
 So it’s a trade-off: short-term savings vs. long-term flexibility.

 Impact: